Up-Next/up-next/README.md

 # Introduction
 Welcome to [UpNext](http://www.up-next.me/)!
 UpNext is a tool for collaborative playlist building, perfect for listening to music in any group setting.
 Users can create a playlist, add tracks, upvote songs they like, and downvote songs they don't like.
 Tracks are played in descending order of their score (upvotes minus downvotes).
-Songs that have been downvoted below the minimum score set by ther host will be removed from the playlist.
+Songs that have been downvoted below the minimum score set by the host will be removed from the playlist.

 # Getting Started
 You need a Spotify account in order to get started with UpNext.
 (Sign up for a free account [here](https://www.spotify.com/us/signup/)!)
 Log in to your Spotify account on the [homepage](http://www.up-next.me) to get started.